nubnab/boltie/README.md

 ---

 ## Usage
+To get started, open the webui at http://localhost:8080

-To stream, you must make an account, then head to settings and copy your stream key.
+In order to stream, you must make an account, then head to settings and copy your stream key.
 In OBS Studio, set the Stream Service to "Custom..." and paste your Stream key into the **Server** field.

 When streaming, make sure to change your OBS settings according to the settings recommended by OvenMediaEngine [here](https://docs.ovenmediaengine.com/quick-start), otherwise you may experience issues related to hitches / stutters.